Need help dealing with violent or distressing online content? Learn more

 Domestic, family and sexual violence workers

-eSafety delivers free webinars to upskill frontline workers and others who support people experiencing tech-based abuse, also known as 'technology-facilitated abuse'.
+eSafety delivers free webinars to upskill frontline workers and others who support people experiencing technology-facilitated abuse, also known as 'tech-based abuse'.

 We also offer online learning modules to complement the frontline workers webinars.

-The digital web: How technology weaves into the cycle of domestic, family and sexual violence
+The digital web: How technology weaves into the cycle of domestic and family violence

 This presentation covers:

-- how technology can be manipulated and abused in domestic, family and sexual violence
+• how technology can be manipulated and abused in domestic and, family and sexual violence situations

-- ways to respond and incorporate safe technology use into safety planning.
+• ways to respond safely and reporting pathways and incorporate safe technology use into safety planning.

 Who is this session for?